 Doctoroff is a renowned business leader and global brand builder and one of the world’s foremost experts on culture-driven marketing.
 In addition to his work at the global brand and marketing consultancy Prophet, Doctoroff is an adjunct associate professor of marketing at Chicago Booth.
 Previously, he served as CEO of J. Walter Thompson, one of the world’s largest global marketing and communications companies.

 M. Carl Johnson III, ’72

-Chairman of the Board, Nautilus, Inc.
+Chairman & CEO, Nautilus, Inc.

 Johnson is chairman of the board of Nautilus, Inc., the fitness equipment pioneer.
 He has been a senior business and C-suite executive known for growing high-performing organizations in the competitive consumer products industry.
 He has delivered profitable growth for multibillion-dollar market leaders, including Del Monte Foods/Big Heart Pet Brands, Campbell Soup, Kraft Foods, Polaroid, and Colgate-Palmolive.

 Katen is senior advisor at Essex Woodlands Health Ventures, a health-care venture capital and investment firm.
 Previously, Katen spent 33 years at Pfizer, Inc., in several leadership positions, including chair of the Pfizer Foundation, which supports health-care access, education, and community-outreach initiatives around the world.